chrisandoryan/Plainmaker/README.md

 ### I get it.
 But what should I write in my Python script?

-When creating a Python class that implements `IEncryptorDecryptor` interface, in most cases you will only need to override the above 4 methods according to your needs.
+When creating a Python class that implements `IEncryptorDecryptor` interface, in most cases you will only need to override some of the 4 methods above according to your needs.

 ```python
 class MyCustomEncryptorDecryptor(IEncryptorDecryptor):